SOLEDAD. ENERGÍA. NECESIDAD. ESENCIA. SENSUALID.

 CENTRO DE FLAMENCO, MELBOURNE AUSTRALIA

-For the promotion of flamenco dance and music in Melbourne, Australia.
-A centre offering flamenco dance lessons, flamenco dance workshops and Spanish dance incursions in metropolitan and rural schools in Australia.
+For the promotion of flamenco dance and music in Australia.
+Centro de Flamenco offers flamenco dance lessons, flamenco dance workshops and Spanish dance incursions in metropolitan and rural schools in Australia.

-Flamenco music lessons also available as private lessons and small groups in:
+Flamenco music lessons also available as private / group lessons with some of the country’s leading flamenco musicians:

 flamenco guitar lessons